 Complete Shoulder Joint Replacement Options

-Total shoulder replacement involves replacing both the humeral head (ball) and glenoid socket with prosthetic components.
+Total shoulder replacement involves replacing both the humeral head (the ball) and the glenoid socket with prosthetic components.
 This procedure addresses severe arthritis, complex fractures, and other conditions causing significant joint destruction.

 Ideal Candidates for Total Joint Replacement